Washington, DC

 “It is humbling to have Wilburforce be the first organization to receive this Legacy Award.
 We are honored to be recognized alongside E.O Wilson, Terry Tempest Williams, Bruce Babbitt and so many others who have advanced efforts to protect and restore imperiled wildlife and habitats across North America,” said Rose Letwin, president and founder of the Wilburforce Foundation.

-“Having the opportunity to celebrate people and organizations, like the Wilburforce Foundation, that are truly making a difference for wildlife conservation, brings me great joy,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“Having the opportunity to celebrate people and organizations, like the Wilburforce Foundation, that are truly making a difference for wildlife conservation, brings me great joy,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.
 “This is the very first time we are honoring a foundation with our Legacy Award.
-We are so grateful for the 20 plus years of partnership with the Wilburforce Foundation and their unrivaled commitment to wildlife, wild places, international conservation, biodiversity, scientific integrity, environmental justice and DEIJ practices."
+We are so grateful for the 20 plus years of partnership with the Wilburforce Foundation and their unrivaled commitment to wildlife, wild places, international conservation, biodiversity and scientific integrity."

 Image